ebaudrez/libpathcomp/README.md

 pathcomp_done() returns a boolean that indicates whether all combinations have been visited.

-The example code shown above is admittedly a litle bit contrived.
+The example code shown above is admittedly somewhat contrived.
 But in combination with pathcomp_yield() (described below), alternatives can be very useful!

 ### Interaction with pathcomp_set() and pathcomp_add()

+You should be aware that pathcomp_set() and pathcomp_add() do not automatically rewind all alternatives like they used to do in an early version.
+This may surprise you if invoke them while stepping through all combinations using pathcomp_next() (or another function that relies on it, such as pathcomp_find()).
+Remember that combinations are tried in an unspecified order;
-pathcomp_set() and pathcomp_add() rewind all alternatives.
-This is necessary because combinations are tried in order, and there is no guarantee that a matching combination of alternatives comes later in the list of possible combinations.
+there is no guarantee that a matching combination of alternatives comes later in the list of possible combinations.

-Imagine the situation where you have successfully located a data file with the following attributes:
+For example, imagine the situation where you have successfully located a data file with the following attributes:

     instrument = G2
     extension  = .hdf